Egortex/Smart-Console-Log/README.md

 ---

-## 🛠 Разработка и вклад
+## 🛠 Development and Contributions

-Пулреквесты, идеи и багрепорты приветствуются!
+Pull requests, feature suggestions, and bug reports are welcome!

-## 📄 Лицензия
+## 📄 License

-MIT license
+MIT License

 ---

-## Спасибо за использование!
+## Thank you for using Smart Console Log!

-Если хочешь новых языков или функционала — пиши или добавляй сам!
+If you'd like support for additional languages or new features — feel free to open an issue or contribute directly!